canonical/tdx/README.md

 	This agent is executed on system start up, registers the platform (if necessary), and gets deactivated.
 	Please check the following two logs to confirm successful registration:

-	1. Check the MPA service status.
+	1. Check the log of the MPA service:

 		```bash
 		sudo systemctl status mpa_registration_tool